 - Flood impact forecasts: they highlight regions with expected impacts in the next 10 days

-EFAS products are produced by COMP and can be viewed through the EFAS mapviewer under the categories ‘Flood summary’ and ‘Flash Flood’.
+EFAS products are produced by COMP and can be viewed through the EFAS mapviewer under the categories ‘Flood summary’, 'Hydrological' and ‘Flash Flood’.

 To respect Member States authorities regarding flood warnings, some EFAS forecasts and products are only accessible to EFAS partners in real time.
 However, archived EFAS forecasts and products older than one month are freely accessible under specific terms and conditions.
 To learn more on EFAS data restrictions and terms and conditions, visit the data access pages.